What is a Traffic Island?

-Traffic Island can be a physical structure or a painted object found on roads and roadside.
-The primary purpose of a traffic island is better & orderly flow of traffic.
-These are also referred to as channelizers as these “channelizes” the traffic plying on the road.
-These may be raised structures made up of concrete or a physical structure in form of boards, barricades, traffic cones etc.
+Traffic Island is physical structure or a painted object found on roads and roadside.
+Traffic island serve various purposes depending it type.
+It is usually seen as a raised area along the road for a better & orderly flow of traffic or act as a stopping/ resting area for pedestrians.
+In few countries traffic islands are also referred to as channelizers as these “channelizes” the traffic plying on the road.
+These may be raised structures made up of concrete or a physical structure in form of boards, barricades, traffic cones etc. The terminology differs as traffic islands are also known as painted islands, ghost islands, roundabouts, refuge islands, rotary etc.

-It can also be regarded as a physical barrier various shapes for channeling the flow of tragic and reducing the number of conflict points.
-Their proper placement is of great importance and is a must know for a town planner as it plays an important role in transport planning.
+These can also be regarded as physical barriers of various shapes for channelling the traffic flow and reducing the number of conflict points.
+In other cases these can be painted markings just like other road markings.
+Their proper placement is of great importance and is a must know for a traffic engineers and urban planners as it plays an important role in transport planning.
+A traffic island which is much longer in length is called as traffic median.
+A traffic median can be a few meters long and go upto few hundreds of meters.

 Example & Use of Traffic Island

 The examples include roundabout, triangular traffic islands or other shape solving the required purpose.
-These a serve additional purpose of providing the stopping space/refuge to pedestrians, space for signage, vegetation, hawkers/vendors, space for traffic signals and sometimes of fountains or statues.
+These serve an additional purpose of providing the stopping space/refuge to pedestrians, space for signage, place for fixing traffic signals and traffic light, vegetation, hawkers/vendors, space for traffic signals and sometimes of fountains or statues.
 They are significant as they allow easy movement of vehicles along with providing space for proper queuing of vehicles.
 They act as lungs for intersections as due to large number of direction change resulting in increased pressure on vehicle’s part intersections are more polluted in comparison to other part of road.
 So a traffic island with vegetation over it reduces the carbon footprint for that intersection.

 - Location: Traffic island can be present on the side of road, across the road or even in mid way along the road.
 The functional classification of island is the most important determining factor of the location of an island.